TheReal-Flo/better-auth-components/README.md

 ## NOTICE

 In the current state of the project, the library is still in the early stages of development.
 While it is functional, there may be some bugs and issues.
-We encourage you to use it in your projects, but please be aware that it may not be suitable for production use yet.s
+We encourage you to use it in your projects, but please be aware that it may not be suitable for production use yet.

 ## Features